intact-portal/intact-portal-documentation/help/faq/usage.md

-# Advanced searching option for IntAct
+# Advanced searching options available in IntAct

 ## Can I search for more than one protein at a time?